U.S. officials talk down coronavirus market panic, tout economic strength

 The S&P 500 index dropped 11.5% last week as the novel flu-like virus accelerated beyond China’s borders, the worst weekly drop since the 2008 global financial crisis.

+U.S. regulators who will gather on Wednesday face their most challenging week in a decade, with one official telling Reuters that coming days will determine whether the federal government has to take measures to bolster market confidence.

+On Friday afternoon, Federal Reserve chair Jay Powell sought to quell fears, stoked by dire economic data from China, flagging that the central bank would take action if necessary to support the economy, which he said remained strong.

-“The stock market that saw some downturns this week, it will come back,” Vice President Mike Pence, who is leading the government’s response to the virus, told NBC’s “Meet the Press.”
+Speaking to NBC’s “Meet the Press” on Sunday, Vice President Mike Pence, who is leading the government’s response to the virus, echoed that point adding the market “will come back.”

 “The fundamentals of this economy are strong.
 We just saw some new numbers come out in housing and consumer confidence and business optimism.
 Unemployment is at a 50-year low.
 More Americans working than ever before,” he said.